kurtmckee/listparser/docs/reference/feed-categories.rst

 A list of all of the categories associated with the feed.

-Categories are hierarchical, and are represented as lists of strings.
-Although categories can be specified in the ``category`` attribute of an ``opml:outline`` element, listparser will also use the ``opml:outline`` element hierarchy as a source of categorization information.
-As an example:
+Categories are hierarchical, and are represented as lists of strings. listparser uses the hierarchical groupings in the subscription list in order to assign categories.
+Here is an example in OPML:

 ..  highlight:: xml